SemanticComputing/sampo-ui/docs/pages/Locales.md

 ```
 "aboutPage": "htmlFile:pages/about_en.html"
 ```
-and then put the actual content of the page in said html file.
-The content can also be put directly in the locale json as a string, but since that gets very dirty for large pages it is not recommended.
+and then put the actual content of the page in said HTML file.
+The content can also be put directly in the locale JSON as a string, but since that gets very dirty for large pages it is not recommended.

 ### Dummy internal perspectives